What is Liquid funds? & which are those best liquid funds where we can park our Suplus Money.

-If you got Liquid Cash in your hand, you either keep it in a savings account or in fixed deposit but we can Explore more options such as liquid funds, today we will discuss Top 5 best liquid funds to invest in 2018.
+If you got Liquid Cash in your hand, you either keep it in a savings account or in fixed deposit, but we can Explore more options for such requirements like Liquid funds.
+Today I will try to disclose more basic details in this blog post about Top 5 best liquid funds to invest in 2018.

-Today, we keep our idle money in savings account, but we have other options available for this choice, which can give us more return from the savings account, and with the same liquidity as we get in the bank account.
+We keep our idle money in saving accounts, but we can go with other options that are available for this choice like liquid funds , that can give us more returns than our traditional saving accounts, and with the same liquidity as we enjoy in our Saving Account today.

 On returns alone, liquid funds score over a savings bank account.